Offline-online approximation of multiscale eigenvalue problems with random defects: Error analysis

-\begin{remark} Given that $g(\mathfrak{k})\approx H^2$, if we compare equation \eqref{eqn: eig_MLOD} with the eigenvalue results form \eqref{eqn: LOD}, we can clearly see that the reduction of order from $H^4$ to $H^2$ follows as a consequence of the localization error regardless of the choice of the mass matrix as long as the latter maintains a convergence rate $H^2$.
+\begin{remark} Given that $g(\mathfrak{k})\approx H^2$, if we compare equation \eqref{eqn: eig_MLOD} with the eigenvalue results form \eqref{est:LOD}, we can clearly notice that the order of the first term in \eqref{eqn: eig_MLOD} yields the same order as in \eqref{est:LOD} whereas the reduction of order from $H^4$ to $H^2$ follows as a consequence of the error due to the localization corrector term (second term in \eqref{eqn: eig_MLOD}) in the Petrov-Galerkin method regardless of the choice of the mass matrix.
 Therefore, by choosing the FEM mass matrix instead of a LOD based mass matrix, we obtain an efficient solver at the same convergence rate $H^2$. \end{remark}